Terms and conditions for our Devon self catering accommodation

-- In the event of circumstances beyond our reasonable control, eg (but not limited to) fire, flood, exceptional weather conditions, disease outbreaks, industrial disputes etc. We shall not be liable for any resulting costs, losses or damages suffered by you (including the cost of securing alternative accommodation), nor for our failure to undertake our obligations to you.
-However, in appropriate cases, we will refund your payments to us.
+- In the event of circumstances beyond our reasonable control, eg (but not limited to) fire, flood, exceptional weather conditions, disease outbreaks, industrial disputes etc. we shall not be liable for any resulting costs, losses or damages suffered by you (including the cost of securing alternative accommodation), nor for our failure to undertake our obligations to you.
+However, in appropriate cases, we may refund your payments to us.

 - You use our facilities and 21 acres of grounds at your own risk.
 You should expect to encounter some potential minor hazards, such as uneven ground, mud, barbed wire, livestock etc.